TejoPrakash-git/zaymazoneAPI/project/README.md

 2. Alternatively, you can start them separately:
    - Client: `npm run dev`
    - Server: `cd server && npm start`

+### Troubleshooting

+#### Authentication Issues

+If you encounter a `CastError` related to `ObjectId` in the authentication middleware, this is likely because:

+- The token format is incorrect - tokens should follow the format `simulated-jwt-token-{validUserId}-{timestamp}` where `{validUserId}` must be a valid MongoDB ObjectId (24-character hex string)
+- The user ID doesn't exist in the database
+- The Authorization header format is incorrect

+Ensure that:
+1. Users are properly created in the database before authentication
+2. The token generation logic uses valid MongoDB ObjectIds
+3. The client correctly sends the Authorization header

 ## API Endpoints